by Paul Cudenec

 The outright deceit involved in these accounts came home to me when I was reading Gershom Scholem’s account of his friendship with Walter Benjamin (pictured).

-Here he reveals that Benjamin, when he first came across him, was a leading light in this Wandervögel movement.
+Here he reveals that Benjamin, when he first came across him, was a leading light in this Wandervögel movement in Berlin.
 (5)

 Benjamin, who subsequently became known for his unusual combination of Jewish mysticism and Marxist analysis, never abandoned the Jugendbewegung critique of so-called “progress”.

 He based his personal philosophy on the importance of myth and tradition and insisted that while a return to the past was not physically possible, we could still take a detour via the past in order to find the path to a future of our choice.